dprint/dprint/website/cli.md

 ## Using a Custom Config File Path or URL

-Instead of the default path of _dprint.json_ you may specify a path to a configuration file via the `--config` or `-c` flag.
+Instead of the default dprint configuration paths you may specify a path to a configuration file via the `--config` or `-c` flag.

 ```bash
 dprint fmt --config path/to/my/config.json
 # or specify a URL
 dprint fmt --config https://dprint.dev/path/to/some/config.json
 ```

+This flag is more useful for one-off commands.
+It is recommended to use the default configuration file location and name as that will lead to a better user experience.

 ## Diagnostic Commands and Flags